 99 Bottles of OOP, by Sandi Metz and Katrina Owen, walks through one extended refactoring step-by-step, giving you the experience of what refactoring over time looks like.
 Don't let the "object-oriented programming" in the name fool you: even if you write your code in a functional-programming style, this book's principles of identifying code smells, listening to the code, and making small changes all apply just as well.

 This book has contained a brief introduction to agile development practices, but it hasn't gotten into the broader scope of doing agile as a team.
 There are many books on agile development; here are two I would recommend.

-Extreme Programming Explained is by Kent Beck, the creator of Extreme Programming, one of the early agile methodologies.
+Extreme Programming Explained: Embrace Change is by Kent Beck, the creator of Extreme Programming, one of the early agile methodologies.
 Beck is also the creator of test-driven development.
 Unlike some other agile methodologies, Extreme Programming is not agnostic about technical practices.
 This is important because you can't deliver reliable software on a regular basis without technical processes to keep the software reliable and development speed consistent. *Extreme Programming Explained* also gets into the big-picture values behind Extreme Programming, such as the fact that humans have limited capacities and we should design software practices that acknowledge and support that, rather than deny it.